 How Difficulty Falling Asleep Affects Sleep Satisfaction

-For many people, the moment of turning out the light and lying back on a soft pillow is the ultimate nightly bliss.
+For many people, the moment of turning out the light and lying back on a soft mattress is the ultimate nightly bliss.
 But for those who struggle to fall asleep, the prospect of staring at the ceiling and counting sheep can be disheartening.
 Measured by the amount of time it takes to go from being fully awake to sleep, sleep onset latency (SOL) varies from person to person and influences how you satisfied you feel about your sleep.

 Restorative sleep is important for good health and mental acuity, so it’s natural to feel stressed when the process is delayed.
 Unfortunately, the more you stress, the harder seems to fall asleep.
 Use these strategies for a fresh perspective on falling asleep at night.